cyber-meow/anime_screenshot_pipeline/docs/Pipeline.md

 - This stage take 5~10 minutes per episode on my laptop.
 - `--src_dir` should be a folder containing the videos to process.
-- Output folder: `/path/to/dataset_dir/intermediate/image_type/raw`
+- Output folder: `/path/to/dataset_dir/intermediate/{image_type}/raw`
-- After this stage, you can go over the images yourself to select those you want to keep.
+- After this stage, you can go over the images to select those you want to keep.

 ### Frame extraction